An Indigenous-led conservation effort succeeds in southeastern BC

 The resort developer signed an agreement with the Government of British Columbia to extinguish all development rights in the Jumbo Valley and to stop all current and future litigation.
 This ended decades of legal battles between the resort developer and the Ktunaxa, community supporters and the Government of British Columbia.

-In addition to the termination of the resort development rights, the provincial government has agreed to prevent any new applications for leases or licenses on an area spanning approximately 62,500 hectares (154,441 acres), encompassing the Jumbo Valley and parts of adjacent watersheds.
-This move sets the stage for negotiations between the Province and the Ktunaxa Nation towards an Indigenous Protected and Conserved Area encompassing this region.
+The provincial government has also agreed to prevent any new applications for leases or licenses on an area spanning approximately 62,500 hectares (154,441 acres), encompassing the Jumbo Valley and parts of adjacent watersheds.
+This move sets the stage for negotiations between the Province and the Ktunaxa Nation towards an IPCA encompassing this region.

 What is NCC’s role in this project?

-NCC is honoured to work with the Ktunaxa Nation Council to help them achieve their vision of fully protecting Qat’muk.
+NCC is honoured to work with the KNC to help them achieve their vision of fully protecting Qat’muk.
 NCC was invited to help deliver the complete and permanent extinguishment of all tenures and development rights associated with the Jumbo development, and to support KNC in their ongoing conservation planning for the establishment of an IPCA.

-This collaboration is consistent with NCC’s commitment to share technical skills and expertise where needed to support Indigenous conservation initiatives to facilitate the creation of Indigenous Protected and Conserved Areas (IPCAs) across Canada.
+This collaboration is consistent with NCC’s commitment to share technical skills and expertise where needed to support Indigenous conservation initiatives in facilitating the creation of IPCAs across Canada.

 Now that the Jumbo Valley has been secured, NCC will assist the Ktunaxa with conservation planning as they move forward with realizing their vision of an IPCA in the Central Purcell Mountains.